-- 9.-(1) The competent authority may amend an authorisation, including any condition to which it is subject. - (2) The amendment may be made- - (a) on the initiative of the competent authority; or - (b) on application by an operator. - (3) An application under paragraph (2)(b) must be in such form and contain such information as the competent authority may reasonably require. - (4) The competent authority must serve a written notice on the operator which- - (a) specifies the amendment or any decision not to make the amendment; - (b) gives the reason for the amendment or any decision not to make it; and - (c) informs the applicant of the right of appeal under regulation 37.
+- 9.-(1) The competent authority may amend any authorisation, including any condition to which it is subject. - (2) The amendment may be made- - (a) on the initiative of the competent authority; or - (b) on application by an operator. - (3) An application under paragraph (2)(b) must be in such form and contain such information as the competent authority may reasonably require. - (4) The competent authority must give written notice to the operator which- - (a) specifies the amendment or any decision not to make the amendment; - (b) gives the reason for the amendment or any decision not to make it, and - (c) informs the applicant of the right of appeal under regulation 40.